Architecture College of Architecture

 Employment and Course Load Guidelines

-The architecture, interior design, and landscape architecture programs are demanding disciplines requiring significant commitment to succeed.
+The architectural studies, interior design, and landscape architecture programs are demanding disciplines requiring significant commitment to succeed.
 For this reason, the college has adopted a policy recommending students who are employed to not exceed the following registration guidelines:

 Professional students holding teaching or research assistantships are required to be enrolled as a student in the professional program and their course load cannot exceed 12 credit hours per semester.
 Students holding these positions are prohibited from engaging in any other form of remunerative employment without the permission of the program director.